paladin-t/my_basic/README.md

 * Open the Xcode solution `my_basic_mac.xcodeproj` on macOS to build a macOS executable
 * If you were using other *nix OS, then use the `makefile` with a "make" toolchain to build an interpreter binary according to your specific platform

-To compile an interpreter binary for your own platform manually, please follow the steps:
+To compile an interpreter binary for your own platform manually, please follow these steps:

 1. Retrieve at least [`core`](core) and [`shell`](shell) folders for a minimum build
 2. Setup your compile toolchain configuration